BriceLucifer/compsci-713/src/chapters/C_kr_methods.md

-# Knowledge Representation — Foundations (W3L1)
+# Knowledge Representation Methods (W3L1)

 ## 🎯 考试重要度

-🟡 **中频** | Week 3 Lecture 1 入门内容 | 样本测试中未直接出现，但为后续 MYCIN（W4L1）、KG Embeddings（Q3）的理论基础
+🟡 **中频** | Week 3 Lecture 1 (44 slides) | 为后续 KG Embeddings (Sample Test Q3)、MYCIN (W4L1) 的理论基础

-> **Why study this?** MYCIN builds on Expert System concepts.
-KG Embeddings (Sample Test Q3) build on Knowledge Graph concepts.
-Comparison questions (Expert Systems vs Ontologies vs KG) are a very natural exam question type for this material.
-Understanding the DIKW pyramid helps frame all AI knowledge tasks.
+> **Why study this?** This lecture defines ALL five KR methods tested in this course: Symbolic Logic, Semantic Networks, Frames, Rule-Based Systems, and Knowledge Graphs.
+Comparison questions across these methods are a natural exam question type.
+Understanding each method's strengths and weaknesses is essential for design-type questions.
+The exercises from this lecture test inference reasoning -- a skill required across Q1 (logic), Q3 (KG embeddings), and Q5 (MYCIN).

 ---